Learn Faith-Based Rehab: Treating th...

 Spiritual Care

-Research has shown that mindfulness strategies can significantly reduce the risk of relapse among clients with substance use disorders.10 Some well-regarded therapeutic modalities are based on this idea, incorporating spiritual concepts into codified clinical techniques.
-For example, dialectical behavioral therapy utilizes the tenets of Zen Buddhism.11 DBT techniques include many different mindfulness practices, such as grounding exercises and meditation.
+Research has shown that mindfulness strategies can significantly reduce the risk of relapse among clients with substance use disorders.6 Some well-regarded therapeutic modalities are based on this idea, incorporating spiritual concepts into codified clinical techniques.
+For example, dialectical behavioral therapy (DBT) utilizes the tenets of Zen Buddhism.7 DBT, a form of cognitive behavioral therapy (CBT), offers techniques that encompass various mindfulness practices, including grounding exercises and meditation.

 Many consider meditation to be a spiritual practice.
-In addition, this mindfulness technique has a powerful impact on mental health.
-One 2014 study found that “meditation was about as effective as an antidepressant.”12
+In addition, meditation has a powerful impact on mental health.
+One 2022 study found that meditation was about as effective as an antidepressant medication.8

 Spiritual Growth and Addiction Recovery

 From a purely scientific perspective, spirituality can be a valuable tool for people in recovery.
-Research has linked higher levels of spirituality with increased optimism13 and self-esteem, and a lower likelihood of depression.
-This fact is not only relevant for people with dual diagnoses; it’s also related to other aspects of the healing process.
-Because optimism is known to have a positive impact on physical health,14 spiritual practices may also be helpful to people undergoing medical detox.
+Research has linked higher levels of spirituality with increased optimism and self-esteem, and a lower likelihood of depression.9 This fact is not only relevant for people with dual diagnoses; it’s also related to other aspects of the healing process.
+Because optimism is known to have a positive impact on physical health, spiritual practices that support wellness may also be helpful to people undergoing medical detox.10

 Religious and spiritual communities tend to use codified language and narrative to talk about faith, morality, and even mental health.
 This offers members with a pre-existing spiritual practice vocabulary for discussing their emotional experiences.
 For example, Buddhist teachings often mention the idea of non-attachment.
 If a person is well-versed in Buddhist ideology, they can easily reference the nuances of that concept when talking to friends, family, or a therapist.
-This shared understanding can help people in recovery remember that no matter how hard it gets, they are not alone.
+This shared understanding can help people in recovery remember that no matter how hard it gets, they—and every loved one supporting them—are not alone.

 Spiritual Faith Can Prompt Faith in Yourself